Reno, Nevada: Air

+Contemporary Development

+Reno has experienced significant contemporary development and urban growth in recent decades, transforming from its historical association with gambling and divorce into a diversified modern city.
+The region has seen expansion in technology industries, with major companies establishing offices and operations in the Reno area.
+Urban revitalization projects have focused on downtown redevelopment, including the Truckee Meadows' waterfront areas and mixed-use developments that blend residential, commercial, and recreational spaces.

+Tourism remains a key economic driver, with the city serving as a gateway to Lake Tahoe and benefiting from outdoor recreation opportunities.
+The city has invested in infrastructure improvements, including transportation networks and public amenities that enhance its appeal to residents and visitors.
+Contemporary development initiatives have also emphasized sustainable practices, including green building standards and environmental conservation efforts in the surrounding region.

+The city's proximity to the Sierra Nevada mountains and its elevation of approximately 4,505 feet (1,374 meters) continue to make it an attractive destination for both tourists and residents seeking outdoor recreation.
+The modernization of Reno's economy has helped diversify its revenue streams while maintaining its historical character and identity.

 Utilities

 The Truckee Meadows Water Authority provides potable water for the city.
 The Truckee River is the primary water source.
 It supplies Reno with 80 e6U.S.gal of water a day during the summer, and 40 e6U.S.gal of water per day in the winter.
 The two water treatment plants are Chalk Bluff and Glendale.
 The Chalk Bluff plant's main intakes are west of Reno and south of Verdi, with the water flowing through a series of flumes and ditches to the plant.
 Alternative intakes are below the plant along the banks of the Truckee River itself.
 The Glendale plant is alongside the river, and is fed by a rock and concrete rubble diversion dam a short distance upstream.

 Sewage treatment for most of the Truckee Meadows region takes place at the Truckee Meadows Water Reclamation Facility at the eastern edge of the valley.
-Treated effluent returns to the Truckee River by way of Steamboat Creek.
+Treated effluent returns to the Truckee River by way of Steamboat Creek, which also receives water from the historic Steamboat Ditch.
 In the 1990s, this capacity was increased from 20 to 30 million U.S. gallons (70 to 110 million liters) per day.
 While treated, the effluent contains suspended solids, nitrogen, and phosphorus, aggravating water-quality concerns of the river and its receiving waters of Pyramid Lake.
 Local agencies working with the Environmental Protection Agency have developed several watershed management strategies to accommodate this expanded discharge.
 To accomplish this successful outcome, the DSSAM Model was developed and calibrated for the Truckee River to analyze the most cost-effective available management strategy set.

 NV Energy, formerly Sierra Pacific, provides electric power and natural gas.
 Power comes from multiple sources, including Tracy-Clark Station to the east, and the Steamboat Springs binary cycle power plants at the southern end of town.